Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 30 Desember 2025 20.02.37 UTC
+- WIB: Selasa, 30 Desember 2025 20.44.28 UTC
-- WITA: Selasa, 30 Desember 2025 21.02.37 UTC
+- WITA: Selasa, 30 Desember 2025 21.44.28 UTC
-- WIT: Selasa, 30 Desember 2025 22.02.37 UTC
+- WIT: Selasa, 30 Desember 2025 22.44.28 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"The only place you find success before work is in the dictionary."

-Kategori: technology
+Kategori: motivational